sudoMag/greco/README.md

 ## - Start~

+first install the dependecies

+`npm install`

 for start this project in develoment, move to react-app folder

 `>$ cd react-app`

+install dependencies of create-react-app

+`npm install`

-and start the develoment server `npm-start`,
+and start the develoment server with `npm-start`,

 when it start, move back to the main folder

 `>$ cd..`

-and start the electron app `npm start`.
+and start the electron app with `npm start`.

 ## - Testing~